Microcephaly: Treatment

 There is no known cure for microcephaly.
 Treatment is symptomatic and supportive.
 Because some cases of microcephaly and its associated symptoms may be a result of amino acid deficiencies, treatment with amino acids in these cases has been shown to improve symptoms such as seizures and motor function delays.

 History

 People with small heads were displayed as a public spectacle in ancient Rome.

 People with microcephaly were sometimes sold to freak shows in North America and Europe in the 19th and early 20th centuries, where they were known by the name "pinheads".
 Many of them were presented as different species (e.g., "monkey man") and described as being the missing link.
-Famous examples include Zip the Pinhead (although he may not have had microcephaly), Maximo and Bartola, and Schlitzie the Pinhead,.
-Zip the Pinhead and Schlitzie the Pinhead, also stars of the 1932 film Freaks, were cited as influences on the development of the long-running comic strip character Zippy the Pinhead, created by Bill Griffith.
+Famous examples include Zip the Pinhead (although he may not have had microcephaly), Maximo and Bartola and Schlitzie the Pinhead.
+Stars of the 1932 film Freaks were cited as influences on the development of the long-running comic strip character Zippy the Pinhead, created by Bill Griffith.